jcomeauictx/kybyz/README.md

 If you're helping alpha test, each day before running the script you should `git pull`.
 This brings in any code changes since the previous attempt.

+If you imported the expired kybyzdotcom public key (before 2024-12-29), you should be able to get the new one using `gpg --refresh-keys`.
+It seemed to work automagically for me, anyway.
+Then when signing with `gpg --sign-key`, I had to use the entire 40-character ID shown by `gpg --list-keys kybyzdotcom` to be able to sign the new key.
 ## proof of authorship

 On a platform such as Facebook, proof of authorship is "automatic" in the sense